Skip to main content

 You can update an existing webhook resource by sending a payload that includes subscriptions and status changes you wish to make.

-• To stop or start receiving nofications from a webhook, send the entire payload with the status updated.
+• To stop receiving nofications from a webhook, send the entire payload with the status updated.
 You can set the status to ACTIVE or INACTIVE.

 Add a subscription to your webhook

-To add a new subscription to an existing webhook, send the entire payload to POST:/webhooks/:id.
+To add a new subscription to an existing webhook, send the entire payload to POST:/webhooks/{id}.
 Your request must match the existing webhook resource with your additional subscription added to the subscriptions object in your request.
+The security preferences section is optional and used if you are using the OAuth pattern to receive signed payloads.

 Original webhook subscriptions sample: